beelol/vending-machine/README.md

     nickel
 The "nickel" command will insert a quarter by size and weight.

+    0
+The "0" command will attempt to purchase Cola for $1.00.

+    1
+The "1" command will attempt to purchase Chips for $0.50

+    2
+The "2" command will attempt to purchase Chips for $0.65

     return
 The "return" command will cause the machine to return all coins inserted by the user.